15 Flexible Seating Ideas

 I love Heidi Songs’ low cost version of the yoga balls: a bouncy ball in a crate.
 Genius! // Heidi Songs

 And one teacher lets her kids move their seating options around the room. // Teaching with a Mountain View

 Want reusable sit spots instead of buying an expensive rug?!
-Three words: velcro sit spots! // Teaching with Grace
+Three words: velcro sit spots! // Keeping up with Mrs. Harris

 Or adirondack chairs. // Sparking in Second Grade